Kolja-05/Kommando/README.md

 <alpha_num>  ::= <letter> | <digit>

 ```
 My goal with the *Kommando* language is to achive Turing completeness.
 A programming language - or rather the formal system defined by that language - is Turing complete, if it can express any computable function.
-To achive this, a language only needs three things: conditional execution. jumps and mutable variables.
+To achive this, a language only needs three things: conditional execution, jumps and mutable variables.
 I want to implement these features step by step.